Thalesh7991/Thales-Portf-lio-Data-Science/README.md

-# Thales Portfólio Data Science
+# Thales Portfolio Data Science
 The main objective of this data science personal project portfolio is to demonstrate my skills in solving business challenges through my knowledge and tools of Data Science.